-66The year has been very productive with the involvement of our committee members providing valuable feedback and a frank discussion for the Strengthening Medicare Taskforce.
-More recently to gaps in collaborative commissioning.
+The year has been very productive with the involvement of our committee members providing valuable feedback and a frank discussion for the Strengthening Medicare Taskforce.
+More recently the committee provided insight and advice in relation to gaps in collaborative commissioning.

 I look forward to continuing to work with this committee who provide exceptional knowledge in their area of expertise.
-The Integrating Care Clinical Council is invaluable and will relevant issues.
-I thank all the committee members for their valued input during the year."
+The Integrating Care Clinical Council is invaluable and will continue to advise the Wentworth Healthcare Board on relevant issues.
+I thank all the committee members for their valued input during the year.
 Hany Gayed - ICCC Chair